 DEC's LAT protocol was mainly designed for terminal servers which we were working on at the time for another company (our terminal servers still sit in data centers to this day apparently).
 LAT was really optimized for terminals and the way they behaved, but they also had provisions for printers as well so this was a win for Talaris as the could natively support VMS without any need for a protocol driver as was the case for TLAP.
 LAT wasn't expecially fast though because terminals maxed out at about 19.2k baud so it wasn't a priority.
 TLAP still have a big advantage when you needed speed so it remained.

 We built a lot of network stacks.
 I was involved with all of them, but the Novell one was mostly mine.
 Novell was a pretty simple minded protocol as I recall and it had an actual protocol to talk to printers which I implemented.
 I can't remember whether Talaris implemented it -- they must have because I don't think we'd do it on spec -- but the thing I do remember is that we licensed our code to Apple for their laserwriters.
 I was never quite clear whether that made it into shipping product.

 It's sort of amazing what you can get done in a year or two when you are given free reign and few meetings.
-The first three sections of monXX, Punix and the graphics kernel were mostly up and running and out the door by about 1987 as I recall.
+The first three sections of monXX, Punix and the graphics kernel were mostly up and running and out the door by about 1987 as I recall (we started in June 1985, so not bad all things considered).
 There were a lot of things beyond the laser printer going on that took up my time including the terminal server I spoke of, but also a graphical terminal that was a knock off of a DEC VT340.
 The industry was transitioning at the time from terminals to X Window terminals, but very quickly to workstatons so that ended up being a huge amount of effort without much to show for it.
 The laser printer did really well though and sustained Talaris for years to come.
 Not bad for starting out with nothing at all.